1. First, This EndNote page highlights the many features the creators want you to know about: EndNote 20 product details.

 3. The workspace of your EndNote Library/Database is organized (shown here in the Windows version) to:

-4. PDFs and other attachments are kept in the "filename.data" folder.
+4. PDFs and other attachments can be added to records.
+They are stored in the "filename.data" folder.

 Here (Mac version) showing a preview of a citation with the a PDF shown attached.

 As EndNote describes, "Groups make it easy to break a large library into subsets for later viewing.
 A group simply points to a subset of references that already exist in the library."

 1. Look for the Groups tab to create a group.

 2. Go to "MY GROUPS" in the left column and right click to see options and to make a selection:

 Note on "Smart Groups" --- you decide what should be collected and the software automatically adds the records:

 EndNote's Find Full Text feature works to find the PDF or text that goes with a citation in your library